 MontiCore Grammars for Expressions, Literals and Types - an Overview

 MontiCore bundles a generator that can produce lots of infrastructure from MontiCore grammars.
-Like grammars, this infrastructure is composable. and can also be extended with handwrittten code.
-Most importantly, these extensions and the grammar composition are compatible which leads to optimal forms of reuse.
+Like grammars, this infrastructure is composable and can be extended with handwritten code.
+Most importantly, these extensions and the grammar composition are compatible which leads to flexible forms of reuse.

 This documentation presents a library of language components provided by the core of the MontiCore project together with short descriptions and status information (Status of Grammars).
 The components are mainly defined by a primary grammar plus associated Java and template files.